Blog-Reference and Blog-Reference on Aug 10

 Orthodoxy is since 150+ years built upon false premises.
 The microfoundations approach is defined with these hardcore propositions, a.k.a. axioms: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)

 Because the axioms of orthodox economics are false the whole analytical superstructure, including supply-demand-equilibrium, is false.
 What has to be done is to replace false microfoundations with true macrofoundations.
-This paradigm shift fundamentally changes the depiction of the market.
-The new prototype which replaces SS-curve―DD-curve― equilibrium is shown on Wikimedia.#1, #2
+This Paradigm Shift fundamentally changes the depiction of the market.
+The prototype of the macroeconomic Law of Supply and Demand which replaces SS-curve―DD-curve― equilibrium is shown on Wikimedia.#1, #2

 Loosely speaking, Orthodoxy defines itself as follows “most of what I and many others do is sorta-kinda neoclassical because it takes the maximization-and-equilibrium world as a starting point.”
 (Krugman)#3 This is bad enough, but that Heterodoxy could not refute and replace this plain proto-scientific garbage in 150+ years shows the abyss of scientific incompetence in its bottomless depth.

 #2 Essentials of Constructive Heterodoxy: The Market

 #3 The father of modern economics and his imbecile kids